ivoleitao/stash/packages/stash/README.md

 ## Test Support

-Finally a testing library is provided to aid in the development of third party extensions
+Finally a testing library is provided to aid in the development of third party storage backend extensions

 |Package|Pub|Description|
 |-------|---|-----------|